bikalims/bika.lims.legacy/docs/INSTALL.rst

     The following list of packages need to be installed.

-    This package list is valid for Ubuntu 14.04.
+    This package list is valid for Ubuntu 14.04 and 16.04.

        sudo apt-get install python-dev build-essential libffi-dev libpcre3-dev gcc sudo apt-get install autoconf libtool pkg-config zlib1g-dev git-core libssl-dev